NatWest set to raise bonus pool above 350 million pounds

-LONDON, Feb 10 (Reuters) - British taxpayer-backed bank NatWest NWG.L is set to raise its 2022 bonus pool for staff to between 350-400 million pounds ($420-480 million), a source with knowledge of the matter told Reuters.
+LONDON, Feb 10 (Reuters) - British taxpayer-backed bank NatWest NWG.L is set to raise its 2022 staff bonus pool to between 350-400 million pounds ($420-480 million), a source with knowledge of the matter told Reuters.

 The pool would represent an increase of up to around a third on the 298 million pounds paid out to staff the previous year and comes amid heightened political scrutiny of whether banks are doing enough to support customers during Britain's cost of living crisis.